DCAN-Labs/CABINET/README.md

 Once you have created your parameter.json, run `run.py` with your json as the single argument.

-At the beginning of each stage, CBAW will print the name of the stage and at which time it started.
+At the beginning of each stage, CABINET will print the name of the stage and at which time it started.
 At the end of the stage, it will print out how long that stage took to run and if it completed successfully or failed.
 Right now, even if a stage fails, it will continue to try to run the remaining containers.
 If you have the `verbose` option set to true, at the very beginning it will print the validated JSON and during each container it will print the singularity commands it is running.

 After it runs all of the containers, it will print out how long the entire process took to run and if every stage completed successfully or if some stages failed.
 Right now, it will not tell you which stages failed at the end, you will have to look at the error and output logs to determine why and where it failed.

 Below is an example output from running bibsnet and lolcow.

-    INFO 2023-09-08 16:22:18,049: Getting Arguments from arg file: /panfs/jay/groups/6/faird/tikal004/CBAW/parameter-jsons/bibsnet-nibabies-xcpd.json
+    INFO 2023-09-08 16:22:18,049: Getting Arguments from arg file: /panfs/jay/groups/6/faird/tikal004/CABINET/parameter-jsons/bibsnet-nibabies-xcpd.json

     INFO 2023-09-08 16:22:18,052: Validating parameter JSON

-    INFO 2023-09-08 16:22:18,082: Made directory /home/feczk001/shared/projects/segpipeline_testing/Barry_test/cbaw-test/derivatives/bibsnet/
+    INFO 2023-09-08 16:22:18,082: Made directory /home/feczk001/shared/projects/segpipeline_testing/Barry_test/CABINET-test/derivatives/bibsnet/

-    INFO 2023-09-08 16:22:18,092: Parameter JSON /panfs/jay/groups/6/faird/tikal004/CBAW/parameter-jsons/bibsnet-nibabies-xcpd.json is valid.
+    INFO 2023-09-08 16:22:18,092: Parameter JSON /panfs/jay/groups/6/faird/tikal004/CABINET/parameter-jsons/bibsnet-nibabies-xcpd.json is valid.
     Validated JSON: {'cabinet': {'container_type': 'singularity', 'verbose': True, 'handle_missing_host_paths': 'make_directories'},
-    'stages': [{'name': 'bibsnet', 'container_filepath': '/home/faird/shared/code/internal/pipelines/cabinet_container/cabinet_v2.4.3.sif', 'container_args': {'--cleanenv': True, '--nv': True}, 'binds': [{'host_path': '/home/faird/shared/data/BCP-MVP_BIBSNet/input/', 'container_path': '/input'}, {'host_path': '/home/feczk001/shared/projects/segpipeline_testing/Barry_test/cbaw-test/derivatives/', 'container_path': '/output'},
+    'stages': [{'name': 'bibsnet', 'container_filepath': '/home/faird/shared/code/internal/pipelines/cabinet_container/cabinet_v2.4.3.sif', 'container_args': {'--cleanenv': True, '--nv': True}, 'binds': [{'host_path': '/home/faird/shared/data/BCP-MVP_BIBSNet/input/', 'container_path': '/input'}, {'host_path': '/home/feczk001/shared/projects/segpipeline_testing/Barry_test/cabinet-test/derivatives/', 'container_path': '/output'},
-    {'host_path': '/home/feczk001/shared/projects/segpipeline_testing/Barry_test/cbaw-test/work/', 'container_path': '/work'}], 'positional_args': ['/input', '/output', 'participant'],
+    {'host_path': '/home/feczk001/shared/projects/segpipeline_testing/Barry_test/cabinet-test/work/', 'container_path': '/work'}], 'positional_args': ['/input', '/output', 'participant'],
     'flags': {'--parameter-json': '/home/cabinet/parameter-file-container.json', '-start': 'prebibsnet', '-end': 'postbibsnet', '-v': True, '--participant-label': '123456', '-w': '/work'}, 'action': 'run'}, {'name': 'lolcow', 'container_filepath': '/home/faird/tikal004/lolcow.sif', 'action': 'exec', 'positional_args': ['cowsay', '"Thank you for testing CABINET"'], 'container_args': {}, 'binds': [], 'flags': {}}]}